scalacenter/scalafix/website/src/main/tut/docs/rules/DisableSyntax.md

 _Since 0.5.4_

 This rule reports errors when a "disallowed" syntax is used.
+We take advantage of the ScalaMeta parser to quickly scan the source code.
+This rules like the other syntaxtic rules does not require any compilation.

 Example: